LogiCoT: Logical Chain-of-Thought Instruction-Tuning: Dataset

+Machine reading comprehension (MRC) is the go-to task for testing LLMs' reasoning ability, where a model is given a passage and a question and asked to find the answer.
 This category involves tasks that require a deep understanding of a given text, often demanding that the model identifies, extracts, or infers information from the text.
 The model might be asked to resolve a situation described in the text, to pinpoint a flaw in an argument presented, or to identify information that would either strengthen or weaken an argument.

-Table~\ref{Tab:instructions_qa} shows the instruction types and running examples for logical multi-choice reading comprehension.
-Multi-choice reading comprehension is the go-to task for testing LLMs' reasoning ability, where a model need to select the correct option given a problem and a set of options.
+Table~\ref{Tab:instructions_qa} in Appendix~\ref{sec:appendix_b} shows the instruction types and running examples for logical reading comprehension.

+The distinctiveness of these instruction types lies in their combination of logical reasoning tasks with natural language processing, providing a robust framework for training language models in logic-infused language understanding and generation.
+This comprehensive approach is unique to this data generation scheme and offers an innovative pathway for improving the logical reasoning capabilities of large language models.